Sales Discovery Call: Steps, Checklist, & Qualifying Questions

-Over 50% of your prospects aren’t a good fit for what you sell – that means if you’re not qualifying your prospects correctly in the discovery call – you’re leaving time and money on the table.
+Over 50% of your prospects aren’t a good fit for what you sell – this means if you’re not qualifying your prospects correctly in the discovery call – you’re leaving time and money on the table.

 Your discovery call is hands down the most important conversation you have in the sales process.

 The discovery call either makes or breaks your relationship with the prospect.
 You can’t move forward in the sales process without this step, and it depicts all future steps going forward.